3 Ingredient Banana Muffins with Pecans!! Wait, what? How??? Yes, my beautiful friend, these muffins DO exist! And they are AMAZINGLY DELICIOUS.

 So if you’re a lover of bananas and also a lover of pecans, then you’ll ADORE these particular 3 ingredient muffins.
 It’s super crazy that with only three ingredients, this recipe produces these delicious muffins.

 I’m wondering…. if you put frosting on a muffin, does it become a cupcake???
 Let me know what you think below in the comments!

 Ok, moving on…

 How Do You Make These Muffins With Only Three Ingredients?

 Well, it’s not magic.
-The convenience that’s available with this recipe, requires some processed ingredients.
+With the convenience available in this recipe, it requires some processed ingredients.
 Yeah yeah, I know.

-he cake mix has a lot of the nuts, flavors and leavening agents that we would normally add ourselves in a recipe from scratch.
+The cake mix has a lot of nuts, banana flavors, and leavening agents that we would normally add ourselves in a recipe from scratch.

 This is just taking an easy way to get to the same muffin-y place.
 Some people prefer not to ride the whole ‘processed ingredients’ train.
 I get it.